-Counselling and Psychotherapy in NW London - easily accessible from areas including Camden, Belsize Park, Kilburn, West Hampstead, Swiss Cottage, Hampstead, St Johns Wood, Maida Vale, Warwick Avenue & Paddington.
+Counselling and Psychotherapy online and in NW London - easily accessible from areas including Camden, Belsize Park, Kilburn, West Hampstead, Swiss Cottage, Hampstead, St Johns Wood, Maida Vale, Warwick Avenue & Paddington.
+I also offer appointments in Northampton.

 I provide counselling and psychotherapy in a safe, confidential and non-judgemental environment to explore life’s difficulties and challenges.
 I offer an experienced listening ear and a supportive approach.